sergio222-dev/ztools-2/README.md

 > Frontend

 ## TODOS
-- [ ] Refactor the all acount page table
+- [ ] Refactor the all account page table
 - [ ] Migrate to tailwind with modules
 - [ ] Add coding guidelines
 - [ ] Add styles guidelines